iconfu/svg-inject/README.md

 </html>
 ```

-### Example without using the `onload` function
+### Example without using the `onload` attribute

-This example shows how to use SVGInject directly from Javascript without the onload attribute.
+This example shows how to use SVGInject directly from Javascript without the `onload` attribute.
 After the DOM content has loaded, all elements with class `img-inject` are replaced by the SVG specified in their src element.
 It also implements a method to prevent [unstyled image flash](#how-does-svginject-prevent-unstyled-image-flash).

 ```html